New: AI voiceover + auto-captions - script to captioned video in one API call. Read the announcement

 Common Pitfalls (and How to Avoid Them)

-The four most common automation failures in 2026 are template rigidity, data-quality errors, render queue bottlenecks, and brand drift from AI-generated assets.
-Every team we've onboarded has hit at least two of these - they're not edge cases, they're rites of passage.
+The five most common automation failures in 2026 are template rigidity, data-quality errors, render queue bottlenecks, brand drift from AI-generated assets, and narration that outruns the video.
+Every team we've onboarded has hit at least two of these.
+They aren't edge cases, they're rites of passage.

 Template rigidity.
 Teams design a template for a specific campaign, then try to force-fit the next campaign into it.
 Result: ugly compromises and broken variants.
 Fix: build 3–4 base templates, not one universal one.
 Templates are cheap; awkward renders are expensive.